camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 Camunda Cloud only allows storage of primary data types or JSON as process variables.
 This might require some additional data mapping in your code when you set or get process variables.

-Camunda Platform further provides [Camunda Spin](https://docs.camunda.org/manual/latest/reference/spin/) to ease XML and JSON handling.
+Camunda Platform provides [Camunda Spin](https://docs.camunda.org/manual/latest/reference/spin/) to ease XML and JSON handling.
 This is not available with Camunda Cloud, and ideally you migrate to an own data transformation logic you can fully control.

 To migrate existing process solutions using Camunda Spin heavily, you can still add the Camunda Spin library to your application itself and use its API to do the same data transformation done under the hood in Camunda Platform in your application code.